learn-co-curriculum/sql-database-overview/README.md

 * Write SQL code in both your command line and your text editor and execute the code against a database.
 * Write Ruby programs that talk to and save data to your databases.

-<a href='https://learn.co/lessons/sql-topic-introduction' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-topic-introduction' title='Introduction To Structured Query Language'>Introduction To Structured Query Language</a> on Learn.co and start learning to code for free.</p>